Improving DM estimates using low-frequency scattering-broadening estimates: Conclusions

-A few pulsars amongst the PTA sample, such as PSRs J1643$-$1224 and J1939+2134, show significant DM variations as well as scatter-broadening at low frequencies.
+A few pulsars among the PTA sample, such as PSRs J1643$-$1224 and J1939+2134, show significant DM variations as well as scatter-broadening at low frequencies.
 While these are bright pulsars with a high potential for precision timing, the variation in the ToA delays due to scattering most likely limits their contribution to a PTA experiment.
 Typically, such IISM variations are removed from timing residuals by modeling these chromatic noise sources as Gaussian processes (GP).
-In most of the recent PTA work, the IISM noise is modeled as a DM GP process with a $\nu^{-2}$ dependence~\citep{Srivastava23}.
-The presence of scattering can lead to a leakage of the IISM noise in achromatic noise models, which can introduce subtle systematic in decade long PTA data-sets, particularly when the time scale of such chromatic variations are similar to achromatic or deterministic variations.
+In most of the recent PTA work, the IISM noise is modeled as a DM GP process with a $\nu^{-2}$ dependence~\citep{vanHaasteren2014, Lentati2014GP}.
+The presence of scattering can lead to a leakage of the IISM noise in achromatic noise models, which can introduce subtle systematics in decade long PTA data-sets, particularly when the time scale of such chromatic variations are similar to achromatic or deterministic variations.
 An analysis after the application of \texttt{DMscat} can potentially help in the robust determination of these models at least for PSR J1643$-$1224.
 We intend to carry out such analysis as a follow-up work.

 The main limitation of the method is that it may not work when frequency evolution of the profiles is present.
 Techniques to address this limitation are motivated by this work.
-Possibilities are a modification of wide-band techniques \citep{Penucci_2014, Nobleson_2022, Paladi_2023} or {\tt CLEAN} based techniques \citep{bcc03}.
+Possibilities are a modification of the wide-band techniques \citep{Penucci_2014, Nobleson_2022, Paladi_2023}.
 Such developments are intended in the near future, which could be tested on the simulated data as well as actual observations.

-With the recently announced evidence for GW signal from GWB \citep{Agazie_2023, Antoniadis_2023, Reardon_2023, Xu_2023}, the development of methods such as \texttt{DMscat} is important not only to increase the significance of the signal in the upcoming IPTA Data Release 3, but also to constrain the new physics, which can be investigated by this ultra-low wavelength window of GW astronomy.
+With the recently announced evidence favouring a spatially correlated signal linked to the gravitational wave background \citep{Agazie_2023, Antoniadis_2023, Reardon_2023, Xu_2023}, the development of methods such as \texttt{DMscat} and others would possibly help in improving the significance in the upcoming IPTA Data Release 3.
+We shall investigate this possibility in a future work.